waikato-datamining/image-dataset-converter/README.md

 options:
-  -h, --help            show this help message and exit --exec_generator GENERATOR
+  -h, --help            show this help message and exit --exec_generator GENERATOR [GENERATOR ...]
-                        The generator plugin to use, incl. its options.
+                        The generator plugin(s) to use, incl. their options.
                         (default: None)
   --exec_dry_run        Applies the generator to the pipeline template and
                         only outputs it on stdout. (default: False)